NeoTeo/Awesome-Sustainability-Actions/ASA.md

 You can air dry your hands or wipe them on your clothes.
 It's only water after all.

 ##### Ice Cream choice
-*Ask for your ice cream in a waffle cone.*
+*Ask for your ice cream in a waffle container.*
 It will bio degrade whatever you do with it and it avoids paper cup and plastic spoons.

 ##### Less soap